Resonant Electro-optic Imaging for Microscopy at Nanosecond Resolution

 A resonant drive is applied to 10 mm aperture KD*P Pockels cells that have been modified to allow for liquid cooling.
 A mode-locked supercontinuum fiber laser (NKT Photonics EXW-12) is synchronized with the high-voltage drive at a pulse repetition rate of 39 MHz.
-The Pockels cell acts as the capacitor in an radio frequency (RF) tank circuit to resonantly enhance drive voltage (Supplementary Fig. \ref{fig:s1}).
-As a result, it is possible to create optical modulation of an image with 86$\%$ modulation depth and 16.2 dB extinction (Supplementary Fig. \ref{fig:s3}).
+The Pockels cell acts as the capacitor in an radio frequency (RF) tank circuit to resonantly enhance drive voltage (Supplementary Fig. 1).
+As a result, it is possible to create optical modulation of an image with 86$\%$ modulation depth and 16.2 dB extinction (Supplementary Fig. 2).
 This modulation is recorded over one drive period in Supplementary Video 1.
 The gating function realized is not sinusoidal but takes the form $g(t) = \sin^2[A\pi\sin(\omega t)/2]$ where $A$ corresponds to the high-voltage drive strength in units of $V_\pi$.
 The gating function is periodic with twice the frequency of the RF drive at $\omega$.
 Increasing $A$ leads to a sharper modulation function due to harmonic content.
 For example in Fig. \ref{fig:1}(b), a gating slope $13\%$ steeper than an equivalent sinusoidal gate is achieved.
-The sample's fluorescence intensity $I(t,\tau)$ is convolved with the gating function, giving gated and ungated image intensities after the second beamsplitter determined by $G(\phi_0,\tau) = \int I(t,\tau)g(t-\phi_0/\omega) \mathrm{d}t$ and $U(\phi_0,\tau) = \int I(t,\tau)[1-g(t-\phi_0/\omega)]\mathrm{d}t $.
-Here $\tau$ is the unknown lifetime parameter being estimated, but more generally it could be any unknown temporal parameter of the image.
+The sample's fluorescence intensity $I(t,\tau)$ is convolved with the gating function, giving gated (G) and ungated (U) image intensities after the second beamsplitter determined by Here $\tau$ is the unknown lifetime parameter being estimated, but more generally it could be any unknown temporal parameter of the image.
+G and U are shown in Fig. \ref{fig:1}, with the G beam path corresponding to crossed polarizers.
 By changing the relative phase $\phi_0$ between the laser pulse train and Pockels cell drive, the gated and ungated convolutions are directly measured and may be fit or deconvolved in order to determine the fluorescence decay function $I(t,\tau)$.
-Further, because polarization information is captured along with lifetime, EO-FLIM may be used to measure time-resolved polarization anisotropy \cite{Siegel2003Wide-fieldFluorophore,Smith2015AData} to determine the rotational correlation time of molecules in solution.
-Example time traces measuring fluorescence lifetime and time-resolved anisotropy are shown in Supplementary Fig. \ref{fig:s0}.
+Further, because polarization information is captured along with lifetime, EO-FLIM may be used to measure time-resolved polarization anisotropy.
+This is a valuable probe of the rotational correlation time of molecules in solution \cite{Siegel2003Wide-fieldFluorophore,Smith2015AData} and may also be used to detect homo-FRET \cite{Teijeiro-Gonzalez2021Time-ResolvedDimer}.
+Example time traces measuring fluorescence lifetime and time-resolved anisotropy are shown in Supplementary Fig. 3.